Today's Christian Music

-The Rock Across Australia (TRAA) is a compilation of weekly Christian music charts according to the number of radio plays in Australia.
+Today's Christian Music (TCM), formerly known as The Rock Across Australia (TRAA), is an Australian organization which tabulates Christian radio airplay data into weekly published charts on behalf of the Australian Christian music industry.
+They are now based in Camarillo, California.

-TRAA published its first report on 15 February 1999.
+TCM published its first report on 15 February 1999.
 The chart listed the top 30 most played songs.
 It named Michael W Smith as Artist of the Year for 2002 and his track, "Purified", as Song of the Year.
-In March 2009 TRAA's researcher was Wes Jay.
+In March 2009 TCM's researcher was Wes Jay.